-The land and buildings of fruit grower and cattle breeder Derk Steenbruggen have not been used as a farm for some time.
-De Parabool has the ambition to realize a form of living here with daytime activities for 24 (young) adult people with severe multiple disabilities.
-With small-scale living, working and daytime activities in the Southwest Overijssel region, De Parabool focuses on development, social contacts and integration in society.
-Studio Groen+Schild has been selected to create an urban and architectural design for the new care location.
+The land and buildings of fruit grower and livestock breeder Derk Steenbruggen have not been in use as a farming operation for some time.
+De Parabool has the ambition to establish a care facility here for 24 (young) adults with severe multiple disabilities.
+With small-scale residential, work, and daily activities in the Southwest Overijssel region, De Parabool focuses on personal development, social interactions, and community integration.
+Studio Groen+Schild has been selected to create an urban and architectural design.

-The existing farm will be retained, the adjacent young cattle shed will be demolished and rebuilt.
-The buildings will be made suitable for daytime activities and support services.
-The heritage thus remains recognizable and the farm remains the image bearer of the yard.
+The existing farmhouse will be preserved, while the adjacent young livestock barn will be demolished and rebuilt.
+The buildings will be adapted for daily activities and support services.
+The agricultural heritage will be preserved, and the farmhouse will become the visual centerpiece of the estate.

-The barns behind the farm will be demolished.
-These are very outdated, structurally poor, and contain asbestos.
-Here, three new sustainable buildings will be realized for housing and supervision of clients.
-These new buildings take the form of sheds to visually subordinate them to the main volume; the existing farm.
+The barns behind the farmhouse will be demolished.
+These structures are severely outdated, structurally unsound, and contain asbestos.
+Three new sustainable wooden buildings will be constructed for housing and client support.
+These new buildings will take the form of barns to visually subordinate them to the main volume—the existing farmhouse.

 Renders: Studio Groen+Schild